H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 This project provides a boilerplate for building RESTful APIs using Go.
 It is designed to a quick start with best practices, easy configuration, and a clear project structure.

+> [!WARNING]
+> This boilerplate is specifically tailored for extensive codebases and scalable RESTful API applications, along with frontend websites that may span multiple sites.
+> Its design ensures scalability and straightforward maintenance, making it highly suitable for complex projects.
+However, it may not be the ideal choice for smaller-scale RESTful API applications or single-website frontends where such robust architecture is not required.

 ## Features

 - Use Fiber Framework